-Vaccination rates and admissions to hospital with influenza are now broadly in line with the South West and England.
+Vaccination rates are generally lower and hospital admission rates are generally higher than the South West and England.

 What should we do?

 Vaccination is our best protection against flu!
 Encourage more individuals from vulnerable groups to become vaccinated.

 Symptoms - Unlike a cold, flu symptoms come on very rapidly.